Ignite Program awards $448,000 to clean + biotech research

 VANCOUVER, November 14, 2019 – Innovate BC, the crown agency that supports the province’s thriving innovation sector, has awarded two B.C.-based research projects with a total of $448,000 through its Ignite Program.
 The funding will help accelerate the commercialization of innovation that will solve significant environmental and healthcare challenges in B.C. and around the world.
 Since the program’s launch in 2016, Innovate BC has awarded $5.3M in Ignite funding to 24 projects.

 The two winning projects, with their industry and academic partners, are:

 Waste polyurethane chemical recycling

-Dr. James Olson of UBC and industry partner Polymer Research Technologies (PRT) are collaborating with the BC Research Institute to develop Science or knowledge put into practical use to solve problems or invent useful tools. to chemically recycle polyurethane foam waste from the automotive, transportation, furniture, construction, insulation and appliance industries.
+Dr. James Olson of UBC and industry partner Polymer Research Technologies (PRT) are collaborating with the BC Research Institute to develop technology to chemically recycle polyurethane foam waste from the automotive, transportation, furniture, construction, insulation and appliance industries.
 The result will be a reusable, recyclable, economical, and environmentally friendly raw material alternative to petroleum-based virgin polyol in the polyurethane industry.
 Award amount: $300,000

 Advanced sensing and control of 3D bioprinting technology enabling automated clinical tissue manufacturing